bijaymunda181/Linux-prep/linux-questions.md

 ## 🔥 Question 8: You want to run a cron job every minute.
 Write the cron expression.
 */1 * * * * /path/to/script will run the job every 1 minute.

+## 🔥 Question 9: You want to run a script every day at 02:30 AM.
+30 2 * * * /path/to/script

+## 🔥 Question 10: A cron script needs environment variables (for example JAVA_HOME),
+## but cron doesn’t read .bash_profile or .bashrc.

+Where do you set environment variables for cron jobs?